 The image on the stamp is based on restoration of Massospondylus carinatus made by Nobu Tamura.

-The only not African prehistoric animal on these stamps is Pteranodon
+The only non-African prehistoric animal shown on the stamps of this set is Pteranodon

 Fossils of Pteranodon

 are known from the North America only.

 In 2017, three years after their contract with the Ivory Coast expired,

 These souvenir sheets are shaped like continent of Africa and have stamps using artwork

 from the 2014 Souvenir-sheet.

 These additional Souvenir-Sheets are probably unofficial (Cindrella) issue and not valid for postage.

 Additional dinosaur souvenir sheets published by Stamperija in 2017, three years after their

 Other stamps of Ivory Cost to consider